 Billing and invoicing is the lifeblood of any organization.
 If you don’t bill/invoice your customers accurately and on-time, your cash flow will suffer.
 Scaleups must establish foolproof billing and invoicing processes that are as accurate, and efficient, as possible.
 Reducing the change for error and time required enables your team to complete the same work, faster, and to spend time on more business-essential projects.

-This is where billing and invoicing automation comes in.
+This is where billing automation comes in.

 By implementing automation-based solutions, companies can wave goodbye to time-consuming manual processes, creating accurate invoices without lifting a finger.

 2. Establish the customer payment lifecycle (from purchase to recovery and dunning)